openpnp/openpnp/CharmHigh-CHMT36VA.md

 # Project Status
 ___
 **This Wiki is outdated.** There are newer/better versions of Smoothieware firmware, Smoothieware configurations, and OpenPnP configuration around.
-This Wiki pages should be update by someone who owns such a machine and is on top of things.
+This Wiki pages should be updated by someone who owns such a machine and is on top of things.

 **HELP WANTED!**